petersatsuse/azure-compute-docs/articles/virtual-machines/extensions/key-vault-linux.md

 ### Extension Dependency Ordering

 The Key Vault VM extension supports extension ordering if configured.
 By default the extension reports successful start as soon as polling starts.
 However, you can configure it to wait until it successfully downloads the complete list of certificates before reporting a successful start.
 If other extensions depend on installed certificates before they start, then enabling this setting will allow those extensions to declare a dependency on the Key Vault extension.
 This will prevent those extensions from starting until all certificates they depend on have been installed.

-The extension will retry the initial download indefinitely and remain in a `Transitioning` state.
+The extension will retry the initial download up to 25 times with increasing backoff periods, during which it remains in a `Transitioning` state.
+If the retries are exhausted, the extension will report an `Error` state.

 To turn on extension dependency, set the following:
 ```